sgracia13/Tic-Tac-Toe/README.md

 ## Installing on your local machine

 ````
-Option 1: Download Zip file and open in up on your machine
+Option 1: Download Zip file and open on your local machine
 ````

 Or from your command line: